thecarp/dactyl-keyboard/doc/tutorial-1b.md

 ## Bringing the wall to the ground

-Change `butty.yaml` to the following contents, and run the application again.
+Change `butty.yaml` to have the following contents, and run the application again.

 ```yaml
 key-clusters: